View on GitHub

 Features Carme-demo Carme

-LDAP Not set Required
+LDAP Set in Debian / Not set in RedHat Required

-Authentication Not set Login + 2FA
+Authentication Login + 2FA Login + 2FA

-TLS Not set (localhost) Set
+TLS Not set Set

 Projects App Not Set Set